kuriakosant/Ecommerce-Platform-React-FullStack/readme.md

 ## Introduction

 My E-Shop is a full-stack web application developed as part of my thesis project.
-The application provides a seamless online shopping experience where users can browse a wide range of clothing items, add products to their cart, and complete purchases.
+The application provides a seamless online shopping experience where users can browse a wide range of clothing items, add products to their cart, complete purchases as well as manage their orders.
 Administrators have the ability to manage products, user accounts, and monitor orders through an integrated admin dashboard.

 This project is designed to demonstrate a comprehensive understanding of modern web development technologies, including frontend frameworks, backend servers, database management, and secure user authentication.